eikek/publet/doc/src/main/resources/org/eknet/publet/doc/_partitions.md

 settings.
 The settings define what partitions are mounted into the content tree.
 There are two types of partitions available:

-1. "fs" = "file system": This creates a plain folder on the server and hooks it into the content tree.
+1. `fs` = file system: This creates a plain folder on the server and hooks it into the content tree.
-2. "git" = "git repository": This creates a git repository and a working copy on the server.
+2. `git` = git repository: This creates a git repository and a working copy on the server.
 On each update a commit is issued to the bare repository.
 The repository is also available via http.